Latest News

 Any gun charge could also be pursued federally.
 Furthermore, a firearms offense could have severe immigration consequences.

 A gun charge in Massachusetts can have serious consequences, but you could have a defense.
 It’s important to hire an attorney experienced in defending gun charges to help you.
-Contact me today, and let’s get started on your defense!
+Contact us today, and let’s get started on your defense!